 - Ensure the appropriate 'Warehouse' is selected from the drop-down list, then tap the Pick module.
 Note that the number displayed reflects the amount of orders available to pick.

 - Tap Single Order Pick Job.

 - To begin the order shown, tap Start Pick.

 - To skip to the next prioritized order, tap Skip Pick.
-Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the list of pick jobs.
+Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the pick job list.

 - If a specific location is associated with the pick job, SmartScan directs you to proceed to that location.

 - Once the Pick SKU/UPC dialog opens, scan the 'Movable Unit' that was assigned to the pallet when the receipt was created, the 'SKU/UPC' for the first pallet, and any required track-by's, such as Lot Number or Serial Number.

 - Enter the 'Quantity' of the pallet, then tap Done.
 The line item populates a green check to indicate the inventory has been picked.

-- Repeat Steps 5 and 6 until all pallets are accounted for.
-If you have multiple pages of line items to pick, tap one of the green arrows to navigate to the next or previous page of line items.
+- Repeat Steps 4 and 5 until all pallets are accounted for.
+If you have multiple pages of line items to pick, tap one of the bottom arrows to navigate to the next or previous page of line items.